 Printing at any shop can be intimidating.
-That's why we've created guidelines for printing, as well as a collection of regularly updating resources, like tutorials, time saving tricks, and shortcuts.
+That's why we've created guidelines for file preparation, as well as a collection of resources and tutorials.

-Please make sure your file meets the following specifications:
+Please ensure that your file meets the following specifications:

-- We recommend uploading files in 'Press Quality' PDF format.
-For simple instructions on exporting a PDF from InDesign, CLICK HERE.
-If you can't send a PDF, we also accept JPEG, PNG, TIFF, and more.
+We recommend preparing files in 'Press Quality' PDF format.
+For simple instructions on exporting a PDF from InDesign, click here.
+If you are unable to send a PDF, we also accept high-resolution JPEG, PNG, TIFF, and more.

-- Use a minimum of 300 DPI (image resolution) at output size.
-Try not to reduce resolution at all while making your project, including when you are exporting your final file.
-For a more detailed explanation of image resolution, CLICK HERE.
+Use a minimum of 300 DPI (image resolution) at output size.
+Try not to reduce resolution of any photos or logos while making your project, including when you are exporting your final file.

 A bleed is the portion of your design that extends past the trim size.
 The bleed is cut off when the document is trimmed to its final size.
 The purpose of a bleed is to ensure that the design or background color extends to the very edge and that no white edges are visible.
 A 0.125 inch bleed on all sides is required for all projects with a background color or photograph that extends to the edge.
-For a standard business card, the full size with bleed would be 3.75 x 2.25 inches.
+Example: for a standard business card, the full size of your document with bleed would be 3.75 x 2.25 inches.

 To create a bleed: In Adobe InDesign or Illustrator, go to File > Document Setup and enter 0.125 inches for Bleed, then click 'Ok'.
-It will add bleed guides around your artboard.
+This will add red bleed guides around your artboard.
 Simply extend any background color or image to this guide.

 The trim line is the final dimension of your project.
 Artwork and photographs must extend past the trim size (see "Bleed") to avoid white edges or loss of information after cutting.
 For a standard business card, the trim size would be 3.5 x 2 inches.